Orange-OpenSource/a11y-guidelines/src/en/articles/font-size-and-colors.md

 ### Color contrast

-The guidelines do not require the use of, or even prohibit the use of, certain colors for text.
-However, a light gray text on a white background, for example, could be difficult.
+The guidelines do not require or prohibit the use of certain colors for text.
+However, a light gray text on a white background, for example, could pose difficulties.
 It is therefore essential to check that the text color and the background color provide a sufficient level of contrast (see levels below).
 This can be done easily with help [of tools](https://a11y-guidelines.orange.com/en/web/toolbox/methods-and-test-tools/color-contrast-level/).

 [Criterion 1.4.3 of the standard](https://www.w3.org/TR/WCAG22/#contrast-minimum) details the required contrast levels.